-FIN 5120 - Investments (3 credits)
+FIN 637 - INVESTMENTS (3 credit hours)

 This course surveys the contemporary field of investing.
 Students will be introduced to significant theories regarding the operations and behavior of capital markets.
 The course will also introduce students to the variety of investment vehicles available in the marketplace, including equities, fixed-income securities, derivatives, and non-traditional investments.
 Finally, the course will cover beginning elements of portfolio construction.